-Most people that start a keto diet plan find that they have some intense cravings for sugar in the beginning, but will dissipate after a few weeks.
-Even the seasoned low carber will tell you that they have cravings every once in a while, sometimes burning inside them so deep they want to give up to temptation.
-That’s where sweeteners come in, where you can make or bake things you usually can’t eat.
+Most people that start a keto diet plan find that they have some intense cravings for sugar in the beginning.
+Even the seasoned low carb dieter will tell you that they nearly give in to a sweet temptation every once in a while.

 Types of Sweeteners

 There are a few classifications of sweeteners.
 The three main categories are natural sweeteners, sugar alcohols, and synthetic sweeteners (or artificial sweeteners).
 There are a few others that aren’t explicitly classified in these categories (like glycerin-based sweeteners), but they are quite uncommon and rarely used, so we’ll skip going over them.

 For those of you who want a quick recommendation for keto diet sweeteners, I personally suggest sticking with erythritol and stevia (or a blend) because they both have plenty of evidence to back up their safety, they don’t cause blood sugar or insulin spikes, and they sweeten just perfectly.
 When used in combination, they seem to cancel out any negative aftertaste.

 When you purchase these (or any other) sweeteners, make sure to investigate the ingredients on the packaging.
 Look for the pure sweeteners, and avoid any product with fillers that increase blood sugar levels (e.g., maltodextrin, dextrose, and polydextrose).